If you’re building a fence, here’s how you can make it cat-safe.

 10. If your fence has posts extending above the top rail, you will need to face-mount or bracket-mount Oscillot.

-Reasons: The post tops will introduce gaps between top-mounted Oscillot paddles.
-They will also increase the cost substantially, because you will need to cut paddles and use more dual knuckle posts.
+Reasons: The post tops would introduce gaps between top-mounted Oscillot paddles (your cat could simply climb up the fence post and over the fence between the paddles).
+As well, top-mounting would be more expensive than face-mounting because you would need to cut paddles (wastage) and use more dual knuckle posts.

 11. Avoid using lattice (trellis).